camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 ---
 id: deploy-process-application
 title: Validate and deploy your process application
-description: Validate your process application in development, before deploying it to testing, staging, or production.
+description: Validate your process application in development before deploying it to testing, staging, or production.
 ---

 import DeployImg from './img/process-applications/define-stages-deploy.png' import RunProcessApplicationImg from './img/process-applications/run-process-application.png' import DeployErrorImg from './img/process-applications/deploy-error.png'

-You should validate your process application in development, before deploying it to testing, staging, or production.
+You should validate your process application in development before deploying it to testing, staging, or production.

 ## Validate your process application